 - There are also three seminar-style spaces in Fenwick, Rooms 3001, 4001, and 4008.

-- Room 3522 is located at the end of the 3rd floor compact stacks.
-Access is through a key card available from the Information Desk.
-The card must be returned upon leaving the library.
+- Room 3522 is located at the end of the 3rd floor compact stacks and is designed for teaching faculty use.
+The Fenwick Information Desk staff will circulate a swipe card to individuals who have a faculty ID.
+The swipe card must be returned when the faculty member leaves the library.

 Main Reading Room (2001)